Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 After Fetal Surgery for Spina Bifida

-We recommend that you deliver at a hospital equipped to care for a high-risk pregnancy, such as the Women & Infants Center.
-After delivery, your baby may receive advanced medical care in our Level IV Newborn Intensive Care Unit (NICU).
-Our focus is on keeping mom and baby together, which is why our NICU is connected to labor and delivery.
+After delivery, your baby may receive advanced medical care in the Level IV Newborn Intensive Care Unit (NICU) at St. Louis Children’s Hospital.
+At Barnes-Jewish Hospital and St. Louis Children’s Hospital, our focus is on keeping mom and baby together, which is why our NICU is connected to labor and delivery.

-Children with spina bifida may have developmental and physical problems.
+Children with spina bifida may have developmental and physical challenges.
 Your child receives exceptional care throughout childhood from the pediatric specialists at the Spina Bifida Clinic at St. Louis Children’s Hospital.

 Contact Us

-To make an appointment with a Washington University fetal care specialist at the Women & Infants Center, call 888.230.8832.
+To make an appointment with a WashU Medicine fetal care specialist at the Women & Infants Center, call 888.230.8832.